Virginia Tech® home

 This project is funded by the NSF Workplace Equity for Persons with Disabilities in STEM and STEM Education program.
 At its core is collaboration with the Autism Steering Committee and autistic and neurotypical employees who will advise the robotics technical experts.
 We will work within the framework of the evidence-based Self-Determination Theory (SDT), which describes how fostering employee autonomy, building competence, and creating meaningful connections at work increases employee well-being and performance.
 Our overarching goal is to improve both the well-being of autistic employees and bolster the U.S. STEM workforce.

-Candidate requirements: be 18 years and older, identify as autistic and have job experience in STEM and/or manufacturing
+CANDIDATE REQUIREMENTS: be 18 + years old, identify as autistic, have job experience in STEM and/or manufacturing

 • Do you meet the candidate requirements?

-• What is your experience in STEM and/or manufacturing jobs?
+• What is your job experience in STEM and/or manufacturing?

 • What are your qualifications for collaborating with STEM and psychology team members to reach the research goals?

-Email any questions to vtautismcenter@vt.edu with “NSF Workplace Equity Steering Committee” in the subject line.
+Email questions to vtautismcenter@vt.edu with “NSF Workplace Equity Steering Committee” in the subject line.